FixMyStreet Pro User Guide

 This section of the manual is designed to help you understand how staff accounts work on WasteWorks.

-There may be small differences in how WasteWorks functions for different councils, depending on the integrations you have selected, and the individual processes reflected in your workflow.
-This manual provides a general overview of how WasteWorks works, but may not directly reflect your unique set up.
+This guide provides a general overview of each of WasteWorks’ standard features.
+There may be small differences in how the software functions for different councils, depending on how you use the service, the integration(s) you have selected, and the individual processes reflected in your workflow.

 Logging in